IBM/ieam42-automation/docs/ieam42-agent-deploy.md

 # Install the IEAM 4.2 agent

 This page contains the bash commands to automate the installation of the IEAM 4.2 agent.
-As depicted in the figure in below, the script executes the following steps sequentially:
+The script executes the following steps sequentially:

 1. Publish the sample edge services such as helloworld, cpu2eventstreams, cpu and gps in multi-arch environments.